FixTweet/FxTwitter/README.md

 ![](https://cdn.discordapp.com/attachments/165560751363325952/1006348698659344464/FixTweet.png)

+## Redirect to Nitter or other custom instances

+If you want to redirect to Nitter or another custom Twitter interface, you can set your custom redirect domain, like so: `https://fxtwitter.com/set_base_redirect?url=https://nitter.net`

+At this time, the cookie is only set on the domain you set it on, so if you set it up using `fxtwitter.com`, `fixupx.com` will not redirect to your custom domain unless you set it there.

 ## Built with privacy in mind

 FixTweet doesn't save logs of what posts you're sending, nor do we have a public record of what posts are being embedded by FixTweet.